Skip to content

 The KRITIS sector of municipal waste disposal and the UBI/UNBÖFI will be defined in a separate KRITIS Regulation 2.0 and a UBI Regulation in 2022.

-The BSI obliges operators of critical infrastructures to fulfil certain requirements.
-Here you will find an overview of the measures to be implemented:
+The BSI requires operators of critical infrastructure to meet certain requirements.
+Here is an overview of the measures to be implemented:

-Companies must register with the BSI as soon as they are identified as a critical infrastructure operator and appoint a contact point.
-The BSI may independently register operators as critical infrastructure and request access to documents in certain circumstances if they do not fulfil their registration obligation.
+Companies must register with the BSI and designate a contact point immediately upon being identified as a KRITIS operator.
+The BSI may register operators as critical infrastructure on its own initiative and, in certain circumstances, request access to documents if they fail to comply with their registration obligation.

-The use of SOCs is mandatory from 1 May 2023 at the latest .
+The use of SzA will be mandatory from 1 May 2023 at the latest.

 Companies must report the use of critical components in certain sectors.
 The use of such components may be prohibited.
-According to Section 2 IT-SiG, critical components are IT products whose failure would significantly impair the function of the system.
-These components are still defined for the respective sectors.
+According to Section 2 of the IT Security Act (IT-SiG), critical components are IT products whose failure would significantly impair the functioning of the system.
+These components are yet to be defined for the respective sectors.

-Operators must take an inventory of critical IT products in KRITIS systems - with up-to-date information on manufacturers and product types.
-Until now, this only applied to the KRITIS sector of telecommunications.
+Operators must compile an inventory of critical IT products in KRITIS facilities — including up-to-date information on manufacturers and product types.
+Until now, this requirement applied only to the telecommunications KRITIS sector.

-The KRITIS protection objectives (availability, confidentiality, integrity and authenticity) must be defined on the basis of the operationally relevant parts, included in the risk assessment and considered throughout all processes.
-The impact on the functionality of the critical infrastructure and the critical service should be the point of reference for the extent of a risk to the general public.
+The KRITIS protection objectives (availability, confidentiality, integrity and authenticity) must be defined on the basis of the operationally relevant components, incorporated into the risk assessment and taken into account throughout all processes.
+The impact on the operational capability of the critical infrastructure and the critical service should serve as a guide to the extent of the risk to the general public.

-If security precautions are possible and appropriate according to the current state of the art, the operator must implement them.
-As a general rule, it is not possible to transfer risks, e.g. to insurance companies, and this is no substitute for security precautions.
+If security measures are feasible and appropriate according to the current state of the art, the operator must implement them.
+As a general rule, transferring risks – for example, to insurance companies – is not possible and is no substitute for security measures.

-A purely economic risk assessment is generally not sufficient.
+A purely business-oriented risk assessment is generally insufficient.

 The implementation of an Information Security Management System, or ISMS for short, is mandatory for operators of critical infrastructures in order to be able to implement the new security standards.
 An ISMS not only relates to the company's IT security, but also contributes to the optimisation of company processes and structures in order to reduce disruptions and risks with regard to information security management.